-To characterise the nature of these favourable pathways, we examine the coupling between particle distribution and local flow topology by plotting the joint distribution of the Voronoi-cell area $A$ and the local $Q$-value, as shown in figure~\ref{fig:voronoi_q}.
-The $Q$-criterion distinguishes rotation-dominated regions (vortex cores, $Q > 0$) from strain-dominated regions (shear layers and transport pathways, $Q < 0$).
-The scatter plots show that, at a moderate Rayleigh number ($Ra = 10^8$), passive tracers are predominantly trapped in rotation-dominated cores, with only $15.6\%$ located in the $Q < 0$ regime (see figure~\ref{fig:voronoi_q}$a$).
-By contrast, active navigators escape these traps, shifting the majority of their distribution ($64.5\%$) into the strain-dominated $Q < 0$ regions (see figure~\ref{fig:voronoi_q}$c$).
-Furthermore, the high-probability-density region (red) simultaneously shifts towards smaller Voronoi-cell areas, $A/\langle A\rangle < 1$, indicating that active navigators not only escape vortical regions but also cluster dynamically within narrow and favourable pathways.
-Even at $Ra = 10^{10}$, where the highly turbulent background flow already scatters most passive tracers into $Q < 0$ regions ($87.6\%$, see figure~\ref{fig:voronoi_q}$b$), the active navigators further increases this fraction to $93.2\%$ (see figure~\ref{fig:voronoi_q}$d$).
-More importantly, comparison of figures~\ref{fig:voronoi_q}$(b)$ and~\ref{fig:voronoi_q}$(d)$ shows that the RL policy transforms a dispersed passive distribution into a concentrated and needle-like cluster at very low $A/\langle A\rangle$, demonstrating strong spatial agglomeration confined to the strain-dominated regions.
-By actively avoiding $Q > 0$ regions (see figures~\ref{fig:voronoi_q}$e,f$), the active navigators prevent closed-orbit recirculation and remains in the strain-dominated outer layers, which are highly conducive to sustained downstream migration.
+To characterise the nature of these favourable pathways, we examine the coupling between particle distribution and local flow topology by plotting the joint distribution of the Voronoi-cell area \(A\) and the local \(Q\)-value, as shown in figure~\ref{fig:voronoi_q}.
+The \(Q\)-criterion distinguishes rotation-dominated regions (vortex cores, \(Q>0\)) from strain-dominated regions (shear layers and transport pathways, \(Q<0\)).
+The scatter plots show that, at a moderate Rayleigh number (\(Ra=10^8\)), passive tracers are mainly trapped in rotation-dominated cores, with only \(15.6\%\) located in the \(Q<0\) regime (see figure~\ref{fig:voronoi_q}\textit{a}).
+By contrast, active navigators are redistributed away from these traps, shifting a large fraction of their distribution (\(64.5\%\)) into the strain-dominated \(Q<0\) regions (see figure~\ref{fig:voronoi_q}\textit{c}).
+Furthermore, the high-probability-density region (red) simultaneously shifts towards smaller Voronoi-cell areas, \(A/\langle A\rangle < 1\), suggesting that active navigators not only avoid vortical regions but also cluster within narrow and favourable pathways.
+Even at \(Ra=10^{10}\), where the highly turbulent background flow already scatters most passive tracers into \(Q<0\) regions (\(87.6\%\); see figure~\ref{fig:voronoi_q}\textit{b}), the active navigators further increase this fraction to \(93.2\%\) (see figure~\ref{fig:voronoi_q}\textit{d}).
+More importantly, comparison of figures~\ref{fig:voronoi_q}(\textit{b}) and~\ref{fig:voronoi_q}(\textit{d}) shows that the RL policy transforms a dispersed passive distribution into a more concentrated cluster at low \(A/\langle A\rangle\), suggesting pronounced spatial agglomeration within strain-dominated regions.
+By actively avoiding \(Q>0\) regions (see figures~\ref{fig:voronoi_q}\textit{e} and \ref{fig:voronoi_q}\textit{f}), the active navigators reduce closed-orbit recirculation and remain in the strain-dominated outer layers, which are favourable for sustained downstream migration.
 This interpretation is consistent with our trajectory analysis, which showed that the learned strategy tends to follow plume-assisted pathways and remain clustered near fragmented transport barriers.